 Make a pack that you can grab at a moments notice.
 Place it where you can grab it on your way out whether that be near a back door, front door, etc… We also have one in our car.

-Here’s a sample list of immediate items to have that might not be in your car:
+Here’s a sample list of items you’ll need immediately and that might not be in your car:

 * a small blanket or two